 Body comparison: Canon 2000D vs Leica M Typ 262

 The physical size and weight of the Canon 2000D and the Leica M Typ 262 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 262 is notably smaller (15 percent) than the Canon 2000D.
 However, the M Typ 262 is substantially heavier (43 percent) than the 2000D.
 It is noteworthy in this context that the M Typ 262 is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.